rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     <img src= "images/sso12.png" alt="SSO" style="border: 1px solid black;">

-3. Under Assigned Identity Providers, add the IdP that was created for Okta and Save your changes.
+3. Under Assigned Identity Providers, add the IdP that was created for Okta (< CompanyName >_OKTA) and Save your changes.

+   > **Note:** DO NOT remove the "Username-Password" policy and any other existing Identity Providers.

     <img src= "images/sso13.png" alt="SSO" style="border: 1px solid black;">